United States invasion of Afghanistan: Initial air strikes

-On October 7, the US began military operations in Afghanistan with air strikes on 31 targets across the country.
+On 7 October, the US began military operations in Afghanistan with air strikes on 31 targets across the country.
 Most of the Taliban's outdated SA-2 and SA-3 surface-to-air missiles, small fleet of MIG-21s and Su-22s, and radar and command units were destroyed on the first night.
 On the same night the CIA conducted the first-ever air strike with a Predator drone.
-The Predator was loitering over Mullah Omar's house and followed several men who left the house.
-CIA analysts believed that Omar was in the group, which drove first to the house of Omar's mother and then to a school west of Kandahar.
-The men stayed in the school for several hours and the CIA requested that the Air Force strike the school with a conventional bomb, but Franks denied the request, citing the risk of collateral damage and uncertainty over whether Omar was really there.
-The CIA fired the Predator's Hellfire missile at a truck outside to draw the men out; the men left the school, and Omar escaped.
+The Predator was loitering over Muhammad Umar's house and followed several men who left the house.
+CIA analysts believed that Umar was in the group, which drove first to the house of Umar's mother and then to a school west of Kandahar.
+The men stayed in the school for several hours and the CIA requested that the Air Force strike the school with a conventional bomb, but Franks denied the request, citing the risk of collateral damage and uncertainty over whether Umar was really there.
+The CIA fired the Predator's Hellfire missile at a truck outside to draw the men out; the men left the school, and Umar escaped.
 Predator drones had been in development since the early 1990s, had been used to search for bin Laden since 2000, and had even been proposed as a means of assassinating bin Laden before 9/11.
 The employment of armed Predators in Afghanistan marked the start of a new era of drone warfare.